BANE CANYON (CLOSED UNTIL FURTHER NOTICE DUE TO ROAD CONSTRUCTION)

 Directions:

-You will have a bumpy ride ahead of you so the rule to remember is drive very SLOWLY.
+Bane Canyon is the only entrance in which visitors can drive into Chino Hills State Park.
+The road is narrow in places so the rule to remember is drive very SLOWLY.
 The speed limit inside the Park at all times is 15 miles per hour.
-The first part of Bane Canyon Road is very steep and narrow.
-Not only can you encounter other vehicles, but bikers, hikers, and horse back riders can pop up just around the next corner.
+The first part of Bane Canyon Road is steep.
+Be careful as you may not only encounter other vehicles, but bikers, hikers, and horse back riders can pop up just around the next corner.
 Drivers heading up the hill should yield at appropriate pull outs for drivers coming down the hill.

 Much of the Bane Canyon follows a wooded riparian area of willows, sycamores, and oaks.
 Not only does it provide for beautiful scenery, but it also provides wonderful habitat for numerous birds and animals.
 If you are new to the Park, we recommend that you take a walk down Bane Canyon to appreciate the plant and animal life.